andreasfelix/master-thesis/content/b2_theory.md

 All covered concepts are implemented in the developed beam optics code.

-## Linear Beam Dynamics {#sec:linear-beam-dynamics}

-As the linear order of beam optics was thourghly described in my Bachelor's Thesis [@andreas_ba], this section skips all derivations and provides only a summary of the most important results.

-### The Co-moving coordinate system
+## The Co-moving coordinate system

 To describe the motion of a particle within an accelerator it is common to choose the co-moving Frenet-Serret coordinates, whose origin follows the trajectory of the reference particle.